parkertomatoes/fatfs-wasm/docs/classes/FatFsFileInfo.md

 # Class: FatFsFileInfo

-Represents file information returned from [stat](FatFsDisk.md#stat) and iteration functions.
+Represents file or directory information returned from [stat](FatFsDisk.md#stat) and iteration functions.

 ## Table of contents